affinitydb/doc/intro.md

 #Introduction
 Welcome to Affinity!

+Affinity is a new open-source database kernel, licensed under the Apache License, Version 2.0.

 For an overview of the philosophy behind Affinity, visit the [FAQ](./FAQ.md).
 There's also a list of [features](./features.md), and an assessment of Affinity's comparative [strengths](./strengths.md).